NHL on NBC: 2010s

 NBC renewed its rights to the NHL for the 2010–11 season.
 The network broadcast schedule continued to include the Winter Classic, Sunday-afternoon games at 12:30 p.m.
-Eastern Time, six weekends of playoff action, and broadcasts of all but two games of the Stanley Cup Finals (which aired on NBCSN, NBC cable sports channel).
+Eastern Time, six weekends of playoff action, and broadcasts of all but two games of the Stanley Cup Final (which aired on NBCSN, NBC cable sports channel).

 On February 20, 2011, NBC introduced Hockey Day in America – patterned after the CBC's Hockey Day in Canada, it featured eight of the most popular American teams in regional games: the Washington Capitals at the Buffalo Sabres, the Philadelphia Flyers at the New York Rangers, and the Detroit Red Wings at the Minnesota Wild, followed by the Pittsburgh Penguins at the Chicago Blackhawks for the national nightcap.
 The Flyers-Rangers game was aired in the majority of the country, while the Sabres-Capitals game was only seen in the Buffalo and Washington, D.C., markets; as was the Red Wings-Wild game in their respective markets.
 The tripleheader was completed with the 2011 Heritage Classic, for which viewers were redirected to Versus.

 2011–21 contract

-On April 19, 2011, after ESPN, Turner Sports, and Fox Sports placed bids, NBC Sports announced it had reached a ten-year extension to its television contract with the NHL (through the 2020–21 season) worth nearly $2 billion over the tenure of the contract.
+On April 19, 2011, after ESPN, Turner Sports and Fox Sports placed bids, NBC Sports announced it had reached a ten-year extension to its television contract with the NHL (through the 2020–21 season) worth nearly $2 billion over the tenure of the contract.
 The contract would cover games on both NBC and Versus; the channel became a sister network to NBC via Comcast's acquisition of NBC Universal, and was imminently rebranded under the NBC Sports name.
 The channel eventually rebranded as NBC Sports Network (NBCSN) in January 2012.
 Beginning in the 2011–12 season, the NHL on Versus branding was dropped in preparation for the channel's rebranding as NBCSN, with its broadcasts now carrying the NHL on NBC branding and production.

 The terms of the deal included: